 Good morning everyone, and welcome to NF Learning Lab, where together, we access our innate, iNtuitive wisdom as unique and self-valuing women, and share who we are becoming in a safe, sensitive community.

-In recent weeks, we have been exploring the ten areas of life that we work with in Sparkle School, and we’ve been using, as our discovery lens, the life area of ‘family of origin’.
+In recent weeks, we have been exploring the ten areas of life that we work with in NF Learning Lab, and we’ve been using, as our discovery lens, the life area of ‘family of origin’.
 This week, we focus our family-of-origin lens on the life area of ‘money’.

 We live in a culture where money has a very prominent place of importance.
 In fact, there are hundreds of quotes, from various scholars in fields from religion to economics, that suggest that in the last century, money has actually become our most revered and prevailing God.
 In his book Capitalism Banks and Wealth, author Miguel D. Lewis says, “Capitalism is religion.
 Banks are churches.
 Bankers are priests.
 Wealth is heaven.
 Poverty is hell.
 Rich people are saints.
 Poor people are sinners.
 Commodities are blessings.
 Money is God.”
 So, in many ways, our modern ideas about money are informed more by the prevailing influence of our society, than by the attitudes of our families of origin.

 It is true, that we first learn about money as children, and we are greatly influenced by the beliefs and habits that our first family members pass on to us, about money.
 But it is fair to say that since the great depression of the twentieth century, when a lack of money devastated American culture, members of all families from every socio-economic origin, have been hugely influenced by societal values regarding money.